Mary-Tyler-Moore/gatsby-starter-developer-blog/content/2018-07-13-electron-and-create-react-app/index.md

 ---
-title: How to build an Electron app using create-react-app.
+title: How to Build an Electron App Using create-react-app.
 date: 2019-04-03
 tags: [javascript, react, nodejs]
 path: blog/build-electron-app-with-react